-Yes, autoflowering marijuana plants they need time to rest, just like any other plant.
+Yes, autoflowering marijuana plants need time to rest, just like any other plant.
+Autoflowers also need nutrients.
 Then main difference with autoflowering cannabis strains is that they switch to flowering automatically.
 They do not need you to shorten the daylight hours to tell them when to switch.

 Theoretically, you could run the lights 24/7 even during flowering, but you shouldn’t.
 However, you can run them on an 18/6, or even a 20/4, cycle during the bloom stage, the same as during vegging.

 Should Seedlings Get 24 Hours Of Light?

 No, they should not.
 Seedlings also need a dark period.
 We recommend leaving the lights on for 16 hours a day for seedlings.

 Leave Grow Lights On 24/7: Final Thoughts